Mitsubishi Mirage: Export markets

 Mitsubishi granted Proton in Malaysia a license to the fourth generation design from 1993 — it remained in produced in a distant form until 2010.
-The first variant produced, the sedan was badged Proton Wira (1993–2007) and was complemented by a Proton-designed five-door Wira hatchback (1993–2004).
+The first variant produced, the sedan was badged Wira (1993–2007) and was complemented by a Proton-designed five-door Wira Aeroback liftback (1993–2004).
 Malaysian manufacture of other variants commenced later, with the three-door Satria (1994–2005) and Putra coupé (1996–2000; and 2004–2005).
 Proton then developed a coupé utility variant which came to fruition in 2002 as the Arena, lasting until 2010.

-Fifth generation (1995; CK)
+Fifth generation (1995; CJ/CK/CL/CM)

 The release of the fifth generation Mirage to Japan in October 1995 introduced a rationalized lineup as a result of the fragile post-bubble economy in Japan.
 Three body types were issued: first, the three-door hatchback and sedan, then in December 1995, the two-door coupé (Asti).
-While the sedan grew slightly in size, the coupé shrunk modestly.
+While the sedan grew slightly in size, the hatchback and coupé shrunk modestly due the 25 mm shorter wheelbase.
 It was bumped from the subcompact class to compact in the United States.
 Whereas the previous Mirage sedan sold in Japan featured a six-window profile, the 1995 redesign shared its styling with the Lancer except for minor differences in trim.

+For the Lancer, these included a different trunk lid, amber front turn signal lamps, and a restyled grille garnish.
+No station wagon of this generation was offered, although the previous generation wagon continued over the entire fifth generation production run.
+While only the sedan formed part of the Lancer range in Japan, both the coupé and sedan were labeled as Mirage and Lancer in export markets.

+A minor facelift arrived in 1997.
+Of note, the Lancer sedan featured a new grille and reshaped inner-portions of the headlamps to better differentiate it from the Mirage donor model.
+Both the coupé and sedan benefited from redesigned tail lamps, whereas the three-door received a redesigned front bumper incorporating a larger grille and taillights with clear turn signals.
+In July 1997, a classically styled version of the Mirage hatchback became available in Japan, called the Mirage Modarc.
+The Modarc featured chrome for the grille, side mirrors, door handles, and bumper strips; it also included fog lights and optional alloy wheels.
+The sedans range were also extended with arrival of the luxury Exceed trim; it featured a horizontal chrome grille and wood interior.